 The Super HL5+ are not perfect, and I should note that it gives me small pains to type that out.
 I imagine that some will find fault with their decided and deliberately retro styling.
 For myself, I wish they were more sensitive.
 I wish they played deeper.
 I wish the Lotto Fairy would call me back, that more voters bothered to turn out in every election, that my allotted span was far longer than it currently seems to be.

-These Super HL5+ were perfect for almost every style and genre of music I listened to, or cared to listen to.
+The Harbeth Super HL5 Plus were perfect for almost every style and genre of music I listened to, or cared to listen to.
 The immediacy and intimacy were pure electrostat.
-The size and impact was clearly dynamic.
+The size and impact were clearly dynamic.
 Very few speakers do both of them well.
 Just add appropriate levels of power, and you’re all done.
 Better still, they’ll grow with you — the more you improve the gear feeding them, the more you’ll hear out of them.
 A gift that keeps on giving.
 As it was to your parents, so will a pair of Super HL5+ be to you — and to your kids.

 It’s turtles, you see.
 All the way down.